crowsonkb/esgd/README.md

 ## Learning rates

-ESGD-M learning rates have a different meaning from SGD and Adagrad/Adam/etc. You may need to try learning rates in the range 1e-3 to 1.
+ESGD-M learning rates have a different meaning from SGD and Adagrad/Adam/etc. You may need to try learning rates in the range 1e-3 to 1, starting around 0.5.

 SGD class optimizers: